|Photos: ||Recent | Best | Popular|

 From Town of Taos or locations such as Tres Piedras it may be better to approach this crag from NM highway 64 west of the Rio Grande Gorge Bridge, a bit further but faster driving: Turn North at mile marker 236 onto Montoso rd (dirt toward Chiflo Mountain (currently signed only on the East side).
 Pass over cattle guard and continue on this road for 3.7 miles.
 Now turn left (North) and follow directions above from Montoso Rd.

-From parking: Do not go down the Miner's Trail.
+From parking: Do not go down the main trail head, sometimes signed, Miner's Trail.

 Then follow cairns down steep trail into Rio Grande Gorge (about 10 minutes) and eventually traverse right through loose "shale trail" at base of cliff for about 5 more minutes.
 Beware this trail has a few loose exposed sections.
 The cliff sits about midway between the rim and the river.
 About 20 minutes from car park.